-Clients, Investors, and Affiliated Entities on occasion engage in transactions with one another.
-For example, from time to time, a Client will purchase, transfer, or sell an Investment to another Client or to an Affiliated Entity; an Investor will purchase, sell or transfer an Investment to a Client, or a seed portfolio ("Seed Portfolio") will be temporarily warehoused by a Client or an Affiliated Entity and subsequently transferred to a Fund or other Client (each, a "Related Entity Transaction" and collectively, "Related Entity Transactions").
-These Related Entity Transactions involve potential conflicts of interest, as there are different financial and other incentives, and we will receive fees and other benefits, directly or indirectly, from or otherwise have interests in both parties to the transaction.
+Clients, Investors and Affiliated Entities on occasion engage in transactions with one another.
+For example, a Client, Investor or Affiliated Entity will capitalize, purchase, transfer or sell all or a portion of an Investment to another Client, Investor or Affiliated Entity; or an Investment, land option or seed portfolio ("Seed Portfolio") will be temporarily warehoused by a Client or an Affiliated Entity and subsequently all or a portion of the Investment, land option or Seed Portfolio (including any capitalized development costs relating thereto) will be transferred to or capitalized by a Fund or other Client (each, a "Related Entity Transaction" and collectively, "Related Entity Transactions").
+These Related Entity Transactions involve potential conflicts of interest, as there are different financial and other incentives associated therewith, and we will receive fees and other benefits, directly or indirectly, from or otherwise have interests in both parties to the transaction.

-With respect to a Seed Portfolio, a fair and reasonable price is in certain cases determined to be a price equal to cost, plus a "cost of carry" and in other cases, is based upon an independent third-party valuation.
+With respect to a Related Party Transaction, a fair and reasonable price is in certain cases determined to be a price equal to cost plus a "cost of carry" and in other cases, is based upon an independent third-party valuation or the price agreed to be paid by a third party investor to the Related Party Transaction.

-A Related Entity Transaction is undertaken only if: (i) we determine the transaction to be in the best interest of participating Clients; (ii) proper disclosure as required by the Governing Documents given to all required parties; (iii) consent is obtained from the appropriate parties as required under the relevant Governing Documents and applicable law; and (iv) the price paid is fair and reasonable.
-While the price paid is based on a fair and reasonable price, there can be no assurance that any Investment sold in a Related Entity Transaction will be valued or allocated at a sale price that is similar to the price if such Investment were sold to a third party.
+A Related Entity Transaction is undertaken only if: (i) we determine the transaction to be in the interest of participating Clients; (ii) proper disclosure as required by the Governing Documents given to all required parties; (iii) consent is obtained from the appropriate parties as required under the relevant Governing Documents and applicable law; and (iv) the price paid is fair and reasonable.
+While the price paid is based on the Advisor's determination of a fair and reasonable price, there can be no assurance that any Investment sold in a Related Entity Transaction will be valued or allocated at a sale price that is similar to the price if such Investment were sold to a third party.